 Diana Cooper, Nancy Cunard, Tallulah Bankhead, Zelda Fitzgerald, Josephine Baker and Tamara de Lempicka were far from typical flappers.
 Although they danced the Charleston, wore fashionable clothes and partied with the rest of their peers, they made themselves prominent among the artists, icons, and heroines of their age.
 Talented, reckless and willful, with personalities that transcended their class and background, they re-wrote their destinies in remarkable, entertaining and tragic ways.
 And between them they blazed the trail of the New Woman around the world.

-One thing that I need to highlight is that I am not a huge non-fiction fan on my free time.
-As a literature student, I read lots of non-fiction for my research and for lessons, but during my free time I had never found myself gravitating towards the genre.
+One thing that I need to highlight is that I am not a huge non-fiction fan in my free time.
+As a literature student, I read lots of non-fiction for my research and for lessons, but during my free time, I had never found myself gravitating towards the genre.
 But, always up to a challenge and since I was very interested in Confessions of a Sociopath, I decided to give non-fiction a challenge.
 Words cannot express how incredible this first venture into the genre was.
 As many of you know, my main interest in the book came from the Zelda Fitzgerald chapters, but I found myself equally enthusiastic about the other five women in the book.

 You see, my review was originally organized according to the six women, but I have been giving it some thought (I finished the book a week ago) and I’ve decided not to spoil anything about them.
 For me, not knowing who those women were and what had happened to them was key to enjoy the book and since I think it is a marvellous, charming book that will probably be underrated and not reviewed enough, I am going to try to present it to you.